Leeds bus and transport disruptions: Everything you need to know to make travel plans for the week ahead

 Roadworks

+Services 27, 50 and 50A: Low Lane is to be closed for roadworks from Tuesday 26 to Sunday, October 31.

+Services 47, 117 and 154: Smithy Lane is to be closed due to Northern Gas works from Saturday, October 23 to Sunday, October 31.

-Service 141: Lower Mickletown in Methley will be closed for roadworks on Monday evening between the hours of 7pm and 9.30pm.
+Services 16, 16A and 56: Sherburn Road North will be closed for roadworks on Monday evening between the hours of 9.30pm and 11.30pm.

-City Centre: West Yorkshire Metro has warned that evening bus services to and from the Corn Exchange continue to face disruption due to increased roadworks in the area.

-Service 74: Sharp Lane will remain closed on weekdays between 9.30am and 3pm.
+Service 9 and 74: Sharp Lane will remain closed on weekdays between 9.30am and 3pm.

 Service 91: Grove Lane in Headingley will be closed due to water works from Monday October 11 until Friday October 29.